-- (1) Fees waived pursuant to the Conditional Fee Waiver Agreement and the 2016-2017 Conditional Income Incentive Fee Waiver Agreements and Expense Support Payments pursuant to the Expense Reimbursement Agreements. - (2) Subject to the approval of the Company's board of directors, in future periods, previously waived fees may be paid to the Advisers if the Company's cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
-The previously waived fees are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver.
-To date, none of the previously waived fees and Expense Support Payments has been approved for reimbursement by the Company's board of directors. - (3) The "Operating Expense Ratio" is calculated on a quarterly basis as a percentage of average net assets and includes all expenses borne by the Company, except for base management and incentive fees and administrative expenses waived by the Advisers and organizational and offering expenses.
-For the quarter ended December 31, 2013, expenses were reduced by \$153,000, the amount of the Expense Support Payment received in 2013 from the Adviser.
-For the quarter ended September 30, 2014, expenses were reduced by \$328,000, which Expense Support Payment was received from the Adviser on October 30, 2014. - (4) "Annualized Distribution Rate" equals \$0.00191781 per share, per day.
+- (1) Fees waived pursuant to the 2016-2018 Conditional Income Incentive Fee Waiver Agreements. - (2) Subject to the approval of our board of directors, in future periods, previously waived fees may be paid to the Advisers if our cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
+The previously waived fees are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver.
+To date, none of the previously waived fees has been approved for reimbursement by our board of directors. - (3) The "Operating Expense Ratio" is calculated on a quarterly basis as a percentage of average net assets and includes all expenses borne by us, except for base management and incentive fees and administrative expenses waived by the Advisers and organizational and offering expenses. - (4) "Annualized Distribution Rate" equals \$0.00191781 per share, per day based on the distributions declared by the Company's board of directors. - (5) Prior to December 31, 2015, the Advisers waived total management fees of \$2.8 million, total subordinated incentive fees on income of \$2.5 million and total capital gain incentive fees of \$8,000.
+Due to the passage of time, such waived fees are not eligible for repayment under the applicable fee waiver agreements.